LighthouseGames/KmLogging/README.md

 With no configuration, logging is enabled for Android and iOS for all log levels in debug builds and disabled for release builds.
 For JavaScript, logging is enabled by default for all levels.

 ### Log for release builds
 If logging is desired for release builds.
+Use the supplied `PlatformLogger` and supply it a log level controller that is enabled for all log levels.

 ```kotlin
 KmLogging.setLoggers(PlatformLogger(FixedLogLevel(true)))